imahmedmunir/picoCTF-2024/dont-you-love-banners.md

 player@challenge:~$

-## Now we're in ..............
+## Hey freaks, we're in now

-## From here , I solved it in two ways.
+## There are two hints, let's try with second trick first 😎 .
 First as the questions suggests  the flag is in root folder.
 let's check the permission of flag.txt

 __________________________________________________________________________________